 So, what did LEGO cost you?
 The question is kind of open to interpretation, isn’t it?
 One might take it as asking how much did you, personally, spend on LEGO?
 I am afraid to answer that question myself.
 I don’t really want to know… You can’t put a price on happiness, right?
 What I am actually asking is how much did LEGO cost, in general, this past year.
-As many of you know, I review the Canadian LEGO catalogues as they arrive in my mailbox (I am eagerly anticipating the January 2018 edition as we speak).
+As many of you know, I review the Canadian LEGO catalogs as they arrive in my mailbox (I am eagerly anticipating the January 2018 edition as we speak).
 This has given me the opportunity to look at some trends in LEGO.
-In 2017, there were three catalogues advertising a total of 300 sets (some were repeated from catalogue to catalogue).
-You can read my individual catalogue reviews using the following links:
+In 2017, there were three catalogs advertising a total of 300 sets (some were repeated from catalog to catalog).
+You can read my individual catalog reviews using the following links:

 Average Number of Minifigures per Set = 4

 Okay, so this is not a critical piece of information related to the cost of LEGO.
 But, Minifigures are important, and are a deciding factor in the purchase of many sets.
 On average, a LEGO set contained four Minifigures in 2017.
 This average was calculated using only sets that were meant to come with Minifigures.
 As such, it excludes themes like Technic and Architecture, which never come with Minifigures.

 Again, not directly cost related, but the brick-to-Minifigure ratio is an important consideration for me.
 It is one of the rating criteria that I use when reviewing my sets.
 I love Minifigures, so the more I get per set, the better.
 This ratio allows me to compare the number of Minifigures that I get per set across all the sets I buy (each with different numbers of bricks).
 On average, you were getting one Minifigure for every 189 bricks in 2017.

 Average Cost of a LEGO Set = $99.81 CAD